coredevices/mfgtools/README.md

 pip install -r requirements.txt
 ```

+Device needs to be running the PRF (recovery) firmware.

 ## Usage

+### `mfginfo-tool.py`

+This tool is used to flash unique information to each device such as serial
+numbers.

 Before starting, make sure that the contents of `config.ini` is correct,
 in particular: